jeffrywinson/video-reconstruction-from-jumbled-frames/README.md

 * **Alternative:** A simple "nearest-neighbor" greedy algorithm: Start at frame 0.
 Find the *closest* unvisited frame.
 Jump to it.
 From there, find the *next* closest unvisited frame, and so on.
 * **Problem:** This is fast $(O(N^2))$ but highly prone to errors.
 It makes locally optimal choices that lead to a globally terrible solution.
 One "wrong jump" early on can trap the algorithm in a completely incorrect path with no way to backtrack.
 * **Our Choice:** A **global optimization heuristic (LKH-3)** considers the *total cost of the entire path*.
 It is free to make a "locally bad" jump (e.g., skipping a close frame) if that jump enables a much better path overall.
 This global perspective is essential for achieving high accuracy and is why we accept the (still very fast) cost of a full TSP solve.

+## 🦀 Why Rust over Python?

+While Python is excellent for rapid prototyping, Rust was chosen for this project due to several critical advantages, particularly for a high-performance, complex task like this.

+* **Raw Performance:** The most CPU-intensive parts of this project are the image preprocessing and the $O(N^2)$ distance matrix calculation.
+Python, being an interpreted language, is significantly slower at these "hot loops."
+Rust compiles to a native, highly-optimized binary (like C++) that executes these tasks at maximum speed, minimizing the bottleneck.
+* **Safe Concurrency:** The "Future Scope" plan involves parallelizing the preprocessing and matrix calculations.
+In Rust, this is trivially and *safely* achieved with the `rayon` crate.
+Rust's ownership model guarantees at *compile-time* that there are no data races, a very common and difficult bug when parallelizing code in other languages.
+* **Simplified Deployment:** As seen in the `Dockerfile`, the final Rust application is a **single, self-contained binary**.
+This is incredibly simple to deploy.
+A Python application would require installing the Python interpreter, managing a `virtualenv`, and installing a list of dependencies, leading to a larger and more complex final container image.

+## 🐳 How does Docker work here ?

+This project has a complex build environment, requiring a specific Rust toolchain, C++ compilers, system-level libraries like OpenCV, and specific pre-compiled binaries for the ONNX Runtime.
+Managing this setup manually is difficult and error-prone.

+Docker solves this by **encapsulating the entire build and runtime environment** into a single, reproducible "recipe" called a `Dockerfile`.
+This guarantees that the application builds and runs *identically* everywhere, from a developer's laptop to a competition server, solving the "it works on my machine" problem.

+### The Multi-Stage Build Strategy

+This `Dockerfile` uses a **multi-stage build**, which is a crucial best practice.
+It separates the *build environment* (which is large and full of compilers and developer tools) from the *final runtime environment* (which is small, clean, and secure).

+#### Stage 1: The "Builder"
+* **Base (`FROM rust:1.80-bookworm AS builder`):** Starts with a large official Rust image that includes the compiler and Debian "bookworm" package manager.
+* **Install Build Tools:** Installs all *build-time* dependencies.
+This includes C++ tools like `cmake` and `clang`, and the *development headers* for OpenCV (`libopencv-dev`) and video codecs (`libavcodec-dev`).
+* **Toolchain & SDKs:** Switches the Rust toolchain to `nightly` and manually downloads the specific `onnxruntime` v1.22.0 pre-compiled library.
+* **Cache Dependencies:** Copies `Cargo.toml` first.
+This is a Docker optimization: if only the `src` code changes (and not the dependencies), Docker can re-use the cached dependency layer, making builds much faster.
+* **Compile:** Sets environment variables (`ENV`) to tell the `ort` and `opencv` crates where to find their libraries, then builds the fully optimized Rust binary (`cargo build --release`).

+#### Stage 2: The "Final App"
+* **Base (`FROM debian:bookworm-slim`):** Starts from a *new*, *minimal* base image.
+This image does **not** contain Rust, `cmake`, or any of the large development tools from Stage 1.
+* **Install Runtime Libs:** Installs *only* the essential *runtime* shared libraries (`.so` files) that the compiled binary needs to run.
+This includes `libopencv-core406`, `libavcodec59`, etc., but *not* the `-dev` packages.
+* **Copy Artifacts:** This is the key to multi-stage builds.
+    1.  `COPY --from=builder ... video-reconstruction...`: Copies *only* the compiled Rust executable from the `builder` stage.
+    2.  `COPY --from=builder ... /usr/local/lib`: Copies the `onnxruntime` `.so` files from the `builder` stage.
+* **Final Setup:** Copies the `resnet50.onnx` model, creates the necessary I/O directories, and sets the `CMD` to run the executable when the container starts.

+The result is a **small, secure, and efficient final image** that contains only the compiled program and its immediate dependencies, making it easy to deploy and run anywhere.

 ---